 There’s not one set formula for what your specific monthly mortgage payment will look like for a $500,000 home — because each loan is individually written based on your credit score, debt-to-income ratio (DTI), and other pieces of your financial profile.
 The size of your down payment, the length of the loan’s term, and other factors will also influence the final figure.

 That said, if you put down $15,000 toward a $500,000 home on a 30-year fixed-interest home loan at 7.00%, you could expect to make monthly payments of about $3,200.
-Given that the median household income in the U.S. is just over $75,000, that payment may be tough for many Americans to make.
+Given that the median household income in the U.S. is just under $84,000, that payment may be tough for many Americans to make.
 If your income can’t support a $500,000 home, you could consider looking for more affordable places to live in the US.

-On the other hand, if you were able to save up the full $100,000 down payment, the $500,000 house would cost closer to $2,700 per month.
+On the other hand, if you were able to save up the full $100,000 down payment, the $500,000 house payment would cost closer to $2,700 per month.
 Or if you could score an interest rate just one percentage point lower, your payments would be $2,900 per month — even if you put down only the same $15,000.

-What to Do Before You Apply for a $500K Home Mortgage?
+What to Do Before You Apply for a $500K Home Mortgage

 That’s why it’s a good idea to ensure you’re in the best financial standing possible before you put in your application.
 That means lowering your overall debt level (focusing especially on high-interest debt like credit card balances), carefully tending your credit score, and ensuring your income is both ample and reliable.